 Inbox placement tests help identify issues affecting email deliverability, allowing you to make necessary adjustments to ensure your emails reach the inbox.

-Insights from these tests can guide improvements in email content, design, and sending practices, leading to better campaign performance.
+Insights from these tests can guide improvements in email content, design, and sending practices, thereby improving campaign performance.

 By monitoring inbox placement, you can monitor your sender reputation with Internet Service Providers (ISPs) and take proactive steps to maintain or improve it.

-Set up an inbox placement test by selecting a sample list of email addresses across various email providers (Gmail, Yahoo, Outlook, etc.).
+Set up an inbox placement test by selecting a sample list of email addresses across various email providers (Gmail, Yahoo, Outlook, and more).
 These addresses can be created specifically for testing purposes.

 Send test emails to the sample list to simulate a real campaign.
 Ensure the test emails mirror your actual marketing emails in terms of content, subject lines, and design.